cyplo/blog/posts/2018/05/rust-resources.md

 Don't forget to join the [user forums](http://users.rust-lang.org/) for the warm welcome.

-FInally, if you'd like someone to ask questions to or pair program with, [book some time with me](https://calendly.com/cyplo/pair-programming/).
+Finally, if you'd like someone to ask questions to or pair program with, [book some time with me](https://calendly.com/cyplo/pair-programming/).